 As you become more comfortable making hockey stop turns, you can make wider turns.
 Eventually, your turns will make the perfect ‘S’ shape.

 There are a few fun skiing exercises you can use to improve your fundamental techniques and make the above steps a bit easier.

-- One leg balances.
 On flat ground, try balancing on only one ski.
 Parallel turns require you to put almost all your weight on your outside ski and this exercise can help with balance.
-As you progress, you can try balancing on one ski while slowing moving across the slopes.
+As you progress, you can try balancing on one ski while slowly moving across the slopes.